 Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.
 In conducting our audit we have taken into account the provisions ofthe Act the accounting and auditing standards and matters which are required to beincluded in the audit report under the provisions of the Act and the Rules made thereunder and the Order issued under section 143(11) of the Act.

 We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under Section 143(10) of the Act.
 Those Standards requirethat we comply with ethical requirements and plan and perform the audit to obtainreasonable assurance about whether the standalone financial statements are free frommaterial misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the standalone financial statements.
 The procedures selected depend onthe auditor's judgment including the assessment of the risks of material misstatement ofthe standalone financial statements whether due to fraud or error.
 In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the standalone financial statements that give a true and fair view in orderto design audit procedures that are appropriate in the circumstances but not for thepurpose of expressing an opinion on whether the company has in place an adequate internalfinancial controls system over financial reporting and the operating effectiveness

 of such controls.
 An audit also includes evaluating the appropriateness of theaccounting policies used and the reasonableness of the accounting estimates made by theCompany's Directors as well as evaluating the overall presentation of the standalonefinancial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.